impactorbitco/handbook-main/content/ims/policies/HR/Learning and Development Policy.md

 **7. Conclusion**

-At Green Orbit Digital, we are committed to investing in the growth and development of our employees to support their professional success and contribute to the overall success of our organization.
+At Impact Orbit Creative Group, we are committed to investing in the growth and development of our employees to support their professional success and contribute to the overall success of our organization.
 By fostering a culture of continuous learning and development, we empower our employees to thrive in their roles, drive innovation, and achieve their career aspirations.

-# Green Orbit Digital
+# Impact Orbit Creative Group

 ## Training and Development Policy

 ### 1. **Purpose**

-Green Orbit Digital is committed to fostering a culture of continuous learning and development, ensuring that all employees have the knowledge, skills, and opportunities to grow professionally.
+Impact Orbit Creative Group is committed to fostering a culture of continuous learning and development, ensuring that all employees have the knowledge, skills, and opportunities to grow professionally.
 This Training and Development Policy outlines the framework for employee growth, skill enhancement, and professional advancement, aligned with the company's mission and values.

 ### 2. **Scope**

-This policy applies to all full-time, part-time, and contract employees of Green Orbit Digital, across all departments and levels of the organization.
+This policy applies to all full-time, part-time, and contract employees of Impact Orbit Creative Group, across all departments and levels of the organization.
 It covers training initiatives, professional development programs, skill-building opportunities, and leadership development.

 ### 3. **Objectives**

 - To enhance the skill set and capabilities of employees to meet current and future job demands.
-- To align employee development with the strategic goals and objectives of Green Orbit Digital.
+- To align employee development with the strategic goals and objectives of Impact Orbit Creative Group.
 - To ensure employees are equipped with the latest industry knowledge, tools, and technologies.
 - To foster a work culture of innovation, collaboration, and continuous improvement.
 - To support career progression, job satisfaction, and retention of top talent.

 ### 4. **Types of Training and Development**

-Green Orbit Digital offers a range of training and development opportunities, including but not limited to:
+Impact Orbit Creative Group offers a range of training and development opportunities, including but not limited to:

 - **Onboarding and Orientation**: Structured programs for new hires to ensure they are familiar with the company culture, values, and operational processes.
 - **Technical Training**: Skill development programs in areas such as digital marketing, software development, data analysis, project management, and other technical competencies that align with business needs.